Mail and plate armour

-Mail and plate armour (plated mail, plated chainmail, splinted mail/chainmail) is a type of mail with embedded plates.
-Armour of this type has been used in the Middle East, North Africa, Ottoman Empire, Japan, China, Korea, Vietnam, Central Asia, Greater Iran, India, Eastern Europe, and Nusantara.
+Mail and plate armour (plated mail, plate mail, plated chainmail, splinted mail/chainmail) is a type of mail with embedded plates.
+This type of armour has been used by various civilizations throughout Central Asia, East Asia, Eastern Europe, Iran, Indian subcontinent, Middle East,North Africa, Nusantara, and Vietnam.

 Types

 In Russia, there are three known varieties of mail and plate armour.
 These were adopted from Persian, initially as Persian exports, and have Persian names.